vShatha/smartmethod-task1-IOT/README.md

-output for the convert speech to text :
+output for convert speech to text :

 1-before talk: